 Are there any bundles, promotions or discounts available?

-Visit the Google store to see if we're currently offering a discount on any optional add-ons, like a Nest camera, when you purchase a Nest Secure alarm system.
+Visit the Google Store to know if we're currently offering a discount on any optional add-ons, like a Nest camera, when you purchase a Nest Secure alarm system.

 There are also several ways you can keep in touch with us for the latest announcements.
 The best way is to enter your email address at the bottom of nest.com to sign up for Nest news.
 You can also follow us on Facebook and Twitter.